eltus/eltus-website/README.md

 ## Update: the video is now unavailable

-## Update: here's the video for the Go Live button, and this is the only avaible video for the Go live button.
+## Update: here's the video for the Go Live button, and this is the only available video for the Go live button.
 And this video will also be on the newly added step 4 on "part 3 how to install" section.

 https://github.com/eltus/eltus-website/assets/156885804/aa63e190-70e8-4d51-9521-3f8bd270bcd8